 I said probably as tax planners have come up with many different methods to try and work their way around the GWR rules.
 This means it’s not restricted to schemes for giving away your family home but still living in it.
-However we are always very doubtful about schemes that fly in the face of the intention of the tax rules.
+We are always very doubtful about schemes that fly in the face of the intention of the tax rules.
 Basically, if it sounds too good to be true it probably won’t work.

-In the tax year of 2005-2006 ‘pre owned assets’ rules were introduced.
+In the tax year of 2005-2006 ‘pre-owned assets’ rules were introduced.
 These rules are intended to impose the income tax charge on the benefit of using an asset where it previously owned by the individual and was disposed of by means that are not considered to be an arm’s length transaction.

-There are many complicated rules and regulations which you have to obey when dealing with making gifts to avoid inheritance tax and pre owned assets.
+There are many complicated rules and regulations which you have to obey when dealing with making gifts to avoid Inheritance Tax and pre-owned assets.
 HMRC can look back to previous owners as far back as March 1986.
 This means income charges can still take place, even on transactions which took place over 30 years ag.

-Once the pre-owned asset rules come into the equation, it leaves you with a very short amount of time to dis apply those rules in return for agreeing to treat the asset as a part of the estate, all for IHT purposes.
+Once the pre-owned asset rules come into the equation, it leaves you with a short amount of time to dis apply those rules in return for agreeing to treat the asset as a part of the estate, all for IHT purposes.

 All pre-owned transaction need to be included when tax planning as even ‘innocent’ transactions can be affected.